clairescanlon/ClaireScanlon/README.md

 I'm **Claire Scanlon**.

 Thank you for visiting the technical side of my portfolio.
+For non-technical audiences, completed projects have a blog post detailing the non-technical aspects of the project.
+Those blog posts are linked in the same row with the project details.

 ### About Me
 COMING SOON - UNDER CONSTRUCTION